idonacmias/autocomplete_search/README.md

 remember searched terms

-can display up to top 5 most searched terms
+can display up to top searched term